Contains the active ingredient omeprazole

-Follow all directions given to you by your doctor and pharmacist carefully.
+Follow all directions given to you by your doctor or pharmacist carefully.

 They may differ from the information contained in this leaflet.

-If you do not understand the instructions on the pack, ask your doctor or pharmacist
+If you do not understand the instructions on the label, ask your doctor or pharmacist

 How much to take